4rft5/WhitelistCheck/README.md

   I would also like to make the comments actually show in config.yml, but I couldn't figure out how to before I got too annoyed at it.

   One last thing is I want the plugin to be functional with tab complete when writing a command, but again, I couldn't figure out how to.

-## Contributions

-Contributions are welcome!
-After all this is the first Java project I've ever taken, and I'm sure it's not perfect.